 If your favorite classic horror movie is 'Child's Play,' read 'The Icarus Girl' by Helen Oyeyemi

-In Child's Play, a young boy comes into possession of a murderous doll inhabited by the soul of a serial killer.
+Child's Play, a young boy comes into possession of a murderous doll inhabited by the soul of a serial killer.
 In Helen Oyeyemi's The Icarus Girl, an eight-year-old girl named Jessamy struggles to fit in in both of her parents' home countries — the U.K. and Nigeria — and eventually befriends TillyTilly: a girl only Jessamy can see.
+Click here to buy.

 If your favorite classic horror movie is 'Soylent Green,' read 'The Killing Moon' by N.K.
 Jemisin

-The 1973 dystopia Soylent Green explored the dark side of a world-hunger cure invented and distributed in an age of overpopulation.
+Soylent Green explored the dark side of a world-hunger cure invented and distributed in an age of overpopulation.
 Hitting similar notes, N.K.
 Jemisin's The Killing Moon centers on Ehiru, a man tasked with collecting magic from his city's sleeping residents, who finds himself thrown into a conspiracy when those sleepers begin to turn up dead.
+Click here to buy.

 If your favorite classic horror movie is 'Rosemary's Baby,' read 'The Silent Companions' by Laura Purcell

 Rosemary's Baby capitalized on fears for its pregnant heroine's safety, a theme that's eerily similar to one you might find in Laura Purcell's The Silent Companions.
 The gothic novel follows Elsie, a heavily pregnant widow, as she moves into her late husband's ancestral home, which is rumored to house a centuries-old curse.
 Click here to buy.

 If your favorite classic horror movie is 'The Texas Chainsaw Massacre,' read 'Brother' by Ania Ahlborn